k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-2.md

 are being triggered.
 Usually, this would be a combo between integration, load and behaviour-driven tests.
 Maybe UX test or traffic replay.

-We got the concrete question about Jupyter, and there C put a lot of thinking in 2021 around JupyterHub-deployments for several unis: mimicked what the students from different faculties would do: we essentially injected python exams and homeworks into the pods and executed them headlessly.
-Later did the same with fortran-hpc code and 3D-vizualization tools - headless in jupyterhub-> if you know at least the use-case (HPC vs student-homework in this case) and how your platform integrates with storage/shares -> you can trigger all syscalls. you can `not` trigger all network traffic. ended up going the opposite way of explicitely monitoring for signatures of deviant behaviour, especially for the fileaccess.
-Here a more concrete threat-modelling and life-recording at the client was more useful, given the degree of heterogeneity.

-I think, a BoB can be useful as a starting point to detect if there are key-loggers or C2 embedded somewhere...
-Thats an interesting test... if someone wants to set it up
 ::